 Average breathability

-Who it is best for: The REI Co-op Sahara Shade Hoodie is a great choice for anyone looking for a highly comfortable, versatile sun shirt, no matter what your reason for being outside.
-It has a relaxed fit and soft, stretchy fabric, which makes it ideal for activities like hiking, beach days, and river floats.
-The lightweight fabric is decently breathable, but in our experience, it's a little too heavy for high-output activities like trail running or mountain biking.
+Who it is best for: The REI Co-op Sahara Shade Hoodie is a comfortable sun shirt that is easy to wear for everyday summer outings, and doesn't slack on day hikes either.
+It has a relaxed fit and soft, stretchy fabric, which is decently breathable, but in our experience, it's a little too heavy for high-output activities like trail running or mountain biking.
 But for daily wear, we absolutely love how comfortable this sun shirt is, and the style is casual enough that you can hit up the brewery after your hike.
 It's a no-brainer to slip this thing on before heading out the door, which is key, because a sunshirt doesn't do you any good if you can't stand wearing it.

-Why we love it: The shirt is made with fabric that has a UPF 50+ rating and is incredibly soft, lightweight, and stretchy.
+Why we love it: The shirt is made with fabric that has a high UPF 50+ rating (the highest achievable) and is incredibly soft, lightweight, and stretchy.
 Our tester compared it to pulling on a well-worn t-shirt.
-An antimicrobial treatment keeps the fabric smelling fresh for longer (odor can often be a problem for synthetic fabrics).
-Another favorite detail is the hood's hidden cinch strap, which keeps it from slipping off on windy days.
+An antimicrobial treatment keeps the fabric smelling fresh for longer, which is nice because odor retention can often be a problem for synthetic fabrics.
+Another favorite detail is the hood's hidden drawstring, which you can cinch down around the face to keep it from slipping off on windy days.

 Should you buy it?
-If you want a UPF-rated shirt that doesn't sacrifice comfort or style, the REI Co-op Sahara Shade Hoodie is an easy choice.
+If you want a UPF-rated shirt that doesn't sacrifice comfort or style, the REI Co-op Sahara Shade Hoodie is an easy choice, and it's actually a pretty good deal.
 It's not perfect; the lack of pockets can be a bit annoying if you plan to wear it out on a kayak or paddleboard and need somewhere to stash your keys.
-And it's not the most breathable; it wicks sweat moderately well, but you'll want to save it for light to moderate activities.
 But all things considered, it's a standout sun hoody, and beats the rest in its ability to hop from one activity to the next.

 We also tested the women's version of the Sahara Shade Hoodie.
 Our women's team didn't love the baggier fit, but appreciated the extended coverage and skin feel of the fabric all the same.